persteenolsen/wagtail-demo/README.md

 ## Models

-Add the simple Model "Post" to be administrated by the Admin Backend and displayed by the Frontend.
+Add the simple Model "Home" to be administrated by the Admin Backend and displayed by the Frontend.

-- Create a file `example/models.py` with your new Model Post
+- Create a file `home/models.py` with your new Model Home

-- Make a regitration of your Model in `example/admin.py`

-- Create the View for handling the Posts `example/views.py`

-- Add the view / template blog in `example/urls.py`

-- Create a Template for display the Posts `templates/blog.html`

-- Create a folder with the path: `example/migrations` and run the command:
+- Run the command:

 ```bash
 python manage.py makemigrations example
 ```
-Note: It is important to add the name of the app in the command `example` !!!
+Note: It is important to add the name of the app in the command `home` !!!

 This command will create a file for the migration of the Model to a Table in the MySQL DB